Regulation Watch aims to provide members with updates on the activity of the sector's regulators, highlighting areas of specific interest.

 Consumer Credit: In November 2020 the FCA updated its guidance for firms relating to the exceptional circumstances arising out of the coronavirus (Covid-19) pandemic and its impact on the financial situation of consumer credit customers.
 Follow the guidance here.

-Regulatory Initiatives Grid: The Financial Services Regulatory Initiatives Forum has published its second grid which sets out the regulatory pipeline across the Treasury [HMT], Bank of England [BoE], Financial Conduct Authority [FCA], Prudential Regulation Authority [PRA], Payment Systems Regulator [PSR] and the Competition and Markets Authority [CMA].
-It also includes some important work from the Information Commissioners Office (ICO).
-The GRID is published at least twice a year to help manage the operational impact on firms of implementing initiatives from the Forum members.
+Regulatory Initiatives Grid: The publication of the second Grid of 2022 has been delayed due to the announced package of initiatives known as the Edinburgh Reforms.
+The GRID is published at least twice a year and outlines what is in the financial services regulatory pipeline to help manage the operational impact on firms of implementing initiatives from the Forum members.
 It outlines timings for initiatives that are multi-sector as well as sector specific work.
 The Forum continues to encourage feedback to ensure the Grid is as useful as possible.

-The review of the unsecured credit market, led by Chris Woolard continues.
-It is expected to concentrate on how regulation can better support a healthy unsecured lending market.
-It will take into account the impact of the coronavirus on employment security and credit scores, changes in business models and new developments in unsecured lending including the growth of unregulated products in retail and the workplace.
-For more details view you can follow the review's progress on the FCA's website.
+Previous work on consumer credit includes the Review led by Chris Woolard published in February 2020.
+This concentrated on how regulation can better support a healthy unsecured lending market, taking into account the impact of the coronavirus on employment security and credit scores, changes in business models and new developments in unsecured lending including the growth of unregulated products in retail and the workplace.
+For more details you can view the report on the FCA's website.

 FCA Register: The FCA has replaced its Financial Services Register with an enhanced Financial Services Register.
 The enhanced Register has a new look and includes improvements made in response to user feedback.
 The intention is that these changes will make it easier to find and understand information on the Register - why not take a look and send in your feedback!